 Jan Heyns (†1516), architect

 The Bruges architect Jan Heyns was active in ‘s-Hertogenbosch from 1495.
 Here he was superintendent of the current St. John’s Cathedral.
 The building of this was in full swing during this period.
-Under his leadership the chapel of ‘Onze Lieve Vrouwebroederschap’ direction (the current h. sacrament Chapel) was completed in 1496 and all but the 16th Tower of the Roman Sint Jan was demolished to make way for the nave in 1505.
-In appreciation for his work, Heyns was admitted to ‘Onze Lieve Vrouwebroederschap’ as sworn brother.
+Under his leadership the chapel of ‘Onze Lieve Vrouwe Confraternity’ direction (the current h. sacrament Chapel) was completed in 1496 and all but the 16th Tower of the Roman Sint Jan was demolished to make way for the nave in 1505.
+In appreciation for his work, Heyns was admitted to ‘Onze Lieve Vrouwe Confraternity’ as sworn brother.

 Frederik van Egmont (ca. 1440-1521), Duke of Buren and Leerdam

 Lord of IJsselstein, count of Buren and Leerdam and Councillor-Chamberlain of Charles the bold and Maximilian I of Austria.
 He was also Lord of Cranendonck and Eindhoven.
-His nickname was: Gijs Cross-eyed.
+His nickname was: Cross-eyed Gijs.
 Second son of Willem IV of Egmont and Walburga van Meurs.
 In 1492 he was awarded by Maximilian the titles count of Buren and count of Leerdam.
-In 1499 he was sworn as ‘ brother ‘ admitted to the Onze Lieve Vrouwe broederschap.
+In 1499 he was sworn as ‘ brother ‘ admitted to the Onze Lieve Vrouwe Confraternity.